We are ALL Starbucks Partners – Working Together Side-by-Side.

 Starbucks legacy of working side-by-side to create industry firsts for partners and the new investments we are making now as a result of our co-collaboration sessions shows what we can do together and how quickly we can do it.
 Side-by-side, we can hear YOUR voice directly from you.
 We can work quickly to define what changes are needed most.
 We can efficiently get to solutions to support your physical, financial, and mental health, together.
 Across the negotiating table, we’ll hear a shared voice, mediated through a third-party – one who is coming to know who we are and how we operate for the first time.
 This could lead to lengthier discussions as both sides bargain with each other.

 Why is it important for me to vote?

 Many of these elections are determined by one or a handful of votes.
 If you don’t vote, you’re giving others the power to make decisions about YOU.
 YOUR life.
 YOUR workplace.
 YOUR paycheck.
 Under federal law, elections are decided by a majority of the votes cast – NOT the majority of partners.

 For example, if 20 partners work in a store, but only 10 vote in the election, and 6 vote for the union, then all 20 partners will be union-represented.
 So that means other partners – maybe only a few – will make your choices and speak for you.
 We hope you choose to VOTE for what is best for you.

 What can I do if I feel intimidated to vote a certain way in the election?

 First – voting for a union is done by secret ballot.
 Every partner has the right to vote confidentially without anyone else knowing the choice they made.
-You have the right to choose the future you want at Starbucks – and to tell other partners that partners will benefit more by working directly with Starbucks than they will through a third party.
+You have the right to choose the future you want at Starbucks – and to tell other partners that you believe partners will benefit more by working directly with Starbucks than they will through a third party.